 Paired with spicy & salty fish and seafood, this high-quality nigori truly shines.

 A brighter-than-average sweetness pervades every drop of Kurosawa Nigori.
-Brewed in the alpine Nagano Prefecture, this creamy nigori-zake delivers fruity aromatics reminding of green apple and nectarines.
+Brewed in the alpine Nagano Prefecture, this creamy nigori-zake delivers fruity aromatics.
+They reminisce of green apple and nectarines.

 As you sip this junmai nigori, you'll grasp a dash of melon infused with cucumber.

-The medium body of Kurosawa Nigori makes it the perfect companion for spicy shrimp, scallop or squid dishes or BBQ’ed meat.
+The medium body of Kurosawa Nigori makes it the perfect companion for spicy shrimp, scallop or squid dishes.
+It also pairs well with BBQ'ed meat.

 Dassai 45 Nigori

-It’s neither too creamy nor too dry and offers less sweetness than most others in its category, sprung forth by the drink’s mild acidity.
+The Dassai 45 nigori-zake also offers less sweetness than most others.
+Its sweeter notes are sprung forth by the drink's mild acidity.

-The aromatics unleash a flurry of juicy fruitiness with traces of cantaloupe, peach, plum and apple taking centre stage in both the nose and the tasting.
+The aromatics unleash a flurry of juicy fruitiness.
+Traces of cantaloupe, peach, plum and apple taking centre stage in both the nose and the tasting.